 "Merlin says I should give Joey up.
 That can't be right."

 "He's a person.
 It's one thing to take his money, even play with his heart.
 But, you know, he deserves a chance at life."

 "You believe he deserves a chance?"

 "That's right!
 I do."
-She sniffled, and wiped her eyes.
+She sniffled, and wiped frozen tears away..
 "But, I just got back here.
 There's so much I want to do.
 I can't do a thousand years back home.
-It's so boring."
+We're all so lifeless, back home."

 "You know it.
 I mean, come on.
 But, at least I'd have a life to live."

 "And Joey, not getting reprogrammed, every day brings him a step closer to death.
 I don't have that technology here, only QE does."

 "Only Quantum Enforcement has the technology?"